Policy Action

 Why It Matters

-Too many high school students work hard to complete their required coursework and earn their diplomas, only to find out they’re not eligible to enroll at their local public college or university.
-Even eligible, qualified high school students don’t always make it through the maze of requirements needed for admission.
-One in four starts a college application but never submits it—a problem that is more pronounced for students with the least resources.
+Most teenagers aspire to go to college, and postsecondary credentials improve economic outcomes for both individuals and states.
+But too many students work hard to complete required coursework only to find out they’re not eligible to enroll at a public college or university in their own state.
+Even eligible, qualified students don’t always make it through the maze of requirements needed for admission.

 Criteria